bosch-io/iot-things-examples/octopus-bidirectional/README.md

 You can use your _SuiteAuth_ authentication by choosing from the dropdown input and logging in with a valid Token.
 Request a new token and paste it in the dedicated input field. **Your Token will be valid for 5 minutes**.

 The second way to authenticate at this UI is the _BasicAuth_ - with an API token, username and password.
-Find details at [Register Evaluation User](https://things.eu-1.bosch-iot-suite.com/dokuwiki/doku.php?id=examples_demo:createuser) and make sure the user is empowered in the [policy of the octopus](https://things.eu-1.bosch-iot-suite.com/dokuwiki/doku.php?id=examples_tutorial:policy_connection:policy_connection#dempower_a_device_to_update_the_hello_world_thing).
+Find details at [Register Evaluation User](https://things.eu-1.bosch-iot-suite.com/dokuwiki/doku.php?id=examples_demo:createuser) and make sure the user is empowered in the [policy](https://things.eu-1.bosch-iot-suite.com/dokuwiki/doku.php?id=examples_tutorial:hello-world:start#elearn_to_read_the_policy_notation) of your octopus.

 After you have added your credentials and pressed _connect_, you should see a list with your things (at least the octopus).